glenacota/confluence_chunker/README.md

 Options:
   --pageid TEXT                   The id of the page to process along with all
                                   its descendants.  [required]
+  --ignore_descendants            When set, process only the provided page
+                                  ignoring its descendants.
   --method [none|fixed|html|markdown]
                                   The chunking method to use.
 Default: none.
   --index TEXT                    The prefix of the OpenSearch index.
 Complete